Go to the Nature Institute’s home page

 But this does not mean we are headed toward some kind of mystical conception of the organism.
 As we will see increasingly in coming chapters, the different aspects of the organism (including the more-than-physical — ideal or archetypal — aspects) require only what all science requires: description in terms that are faithful to the phenomena themselves.
 To describe the marvelous living coherence of molecular processes in an organism’s cells is no more mystical than to describe the very different but just as marvelous coherence of the laws of physics.
 It merely requires a willingness to embrace what we see, rather than recoil from it.

 What I have said in this chapter will raise the question for many readers, “Is merely describing what we see in its own apparent terms an adequate foundation for science?”
 The question will be appproached in Chapter 11 (“Why We Cannot Explain the Form of Organisms”) and addressed more fully in Chapter 12 (“Is a Qualitative Biology Possible?”).
 An even more fundamental question has to do with the role of thought both in our descriptions of the world and in the world itself.
 Is the refusal to accept thinking and thought as natural aspects of the world the deepest root of the biologist’s unwillingness to take organisms at face value?
-I will take this up in Chapters 13 (“All Science Must Be Rooted in Experience”) and 24 (“Is the World Itself an Interior Reality?”).
+I will take this up in Chapters 13 (“All Science Must Be Rooted in Experience”) and 24 (“Is the Inanimate World an Interior Reality?”).

 Notes

-1. Estimates of the number of proteins participating in the spliceosome vary widely.
+2. Estimates of the number of proteins participating in the spliceosome vary widely.
 Some have said there are more than 300, and others “only” 80 — a good indication of a fluidity of structure that is hard to nail down.

-2. Wikipedia article, “Alternative Splicing”, accessed May 11, 2019.
+5. Wikipedia article, “Alternative Splicing”, accessed May 11, 2019.

-3. Obviously, I am not referring to our own conscious perceptive capacities.
+6. Obviously, I am not referring to our own conscious perceptive capacities.
 But neither am I referring to something less effective in its own way than our power of perception.
 Whatever brings the biologically coherent and needful results out of the currently inconceivable, creative “chaos” of the cellular plasm is far beyond our efforts to follow, let alone to reproduce.
 We have to think of a capacity higher than anything we consciously possess, even if — as the psychosomatic unity of the organism suggests — our consciousness is somehow contiguous with this higher capacity.

-4. There are many other aspects of RNA splicing not considered here — for example, the role played by certain metal ions in the shift between different spliceosomal protein conformations (and therefore between different protein functioning).
+7. There are many other aspects of RNA splicing not considered here — for example, the role played by certain metal ions in the shift between different spliceosomal protein conformations (and therefore between different protein functioning).
 Such ions are a long way from the macromolecules in which biologists normally invest their sense of cellular information, and yet their well-informed role is crucial to cellular activity.

 Tags: epigenetics; gene regulation; holism/contextual; RNA